 Other creative endeavors include The Fire Within, a feature-length documentary I directed on the subject of life in the face of death—told through the experiences of a man grappling with, what used to be, a terminal illness, AIDS.
 This film is currently streaming on Amazon Prime and is available for DVD rental through Netflix.
 If you are living through a severe illness, or in close relation to someone who is, The Fire Within takes an unflinching look at the razors edge of life and death and how it can transform our perception of the world.

 My upcoming film, Thirsting for God, is a long-term labor of love exploring human consciousness and its interdependent relationship to pure consciousness.
 Shot at various spiritual sites around the globe including Benares, Machu Picchu and Giza, the film features interviews with Jeffrey Mishlove, Peter Russell, Russell Targ, and Gary Zukav.

 I hold two degrees, a Masters degree in Statistics from the University of St. Andrews in Scotland, and a Doctorate in Depth Psychology from Pacifica Graduate Institute in Santa Barbara California.
-I live in Southern California with my fourteen-year-old son and our beloved canine, Korra.
+I live in Southern California with my fifteen-year-old son and our beloved canine, Korra.

 For more detailed biographical information, please click the link below.